‘Project Runway’ 2017 Recap: Episode 6 — Models Off Duty

 The models on Project Runway 2017 called the shots tonight, as they served as the clients on Project Runway Season 16.
-Some of the designers on Project Runway Season 16 did not like this tonight, as they were left not calling the shots.
+Some of the designers on Project Runway Season 16 did not like this tonight because they were left not calling the shots.
 So, who went home on Project Runway 2017 tonight?
 Find out the Episode 6 results below in our Project Runway 2017 recap.

 Last week on Project Runway Season 16, the designers had to create evening wear looks inspired by the movie Descendants 2.
 Half of the designers created “good” looks and half created “evil” looks.
 Even though they had two days for this challenge, the designers still struggled with timing.
 Aaron didn’t put anything together and his look was a hot mess, so the judges sent him home.